rmello4d/TheSustainableDeveloper/onewordaftertheother.md

 For thinking, the brain limits itself, no parallelism is possible.
 It requires a great deal of focus, memory, logic and energy to create the sound sequences and to follow them into meanings in our heads.

-As an adult, since we are thinking all the time, we get exhausted.
+As an adult, if we are thinking all the time, we get exhausted.
 Like a mental marathon runner.

 This is not a criticism.
-It is just our experience and we should understanding the energy consumption or our thoughts.
+It is just our experience and we should understand the energy consumption or our thoughts.

 If we are thinking on how to solve a problem and we are passionate about it, that is wonderful!
 Keep thinking hard.